 Taking Cash Out When You Are Still Employed

 Some, but not all, 401(k) plans allow you to take a hardship withdrawal if your circumstances qualify under the hardship provisions.

-In all the above cases, check with your 401(k) plan administrator or call the number on your 401(k) plan statement to see if they allow these options.
+In all of the above cases, check with your 401(k) plan administrator or call the number on your 401(k) plan statement to see if they allow these options.

-If you are the beneficiary of a 401(k) plan, you'll have a little bit different rules that apply to taking money out of the 401(k) plan.
-Your choices will depend on whether you were the spouse of the 401(k) plan participant or a non-spouse, and whether the 401(k) plan participant had reached age 70 1/2—the age for required distributions (RMD).
+If you are the beneficiary of a 401(k) plan, you'll have a little bit different set of rules that apply to taking money out of the 401(k) plan.
+Your choices will depend on whether you were the spouse or non-spouse of the 401(k) plan participant and whether the 401(k) plan participant had reached age 70 1/2—the age for required minimum distributions (RMD).